-African-American Risks, Prostate Cancer
+African-American and Family History Increase Prostate Cancer Risk

-Although all men are at risk for prostate cancer, African American men have higher rates of developing the disease and of dying from it than men of other racial or ethnic groups in the United States.
-In fact, African American men have among the highest rates of prostate cancer in the world – and the incidence is nearly 60 percent higher than in Caucasian men.*
+Although all men are at risk for prostate cancer, African-American men have higher rates of developing the disease and of dying from it than men of other racial or ethnic groups in the United States.
+In fact, African-American men have among the highest rates of prostate cancer in the world – and the incidence is nearly 60 percent higher than in Caucasian men.*

-African American Men Less Likely to Get Screening
+African-American Men Less Likely to Get Screening

-A study published in CANCER, the peer-reviewed journal of the American Cancer Society (May 28, 2013) found that African American men are less likely to participate in screening, more likely to be diagnosed with advanced cancer, have longer delays from diagnosis to treatment and are less likely to receive aggressive treatment.*
+A study published in CANCER, the peer-reviewed journal of the American Cancer Society (May 28, 2013) found that African-American men are less likely to participate in screening, more likely to be diagnosed with advanced cancer, have longer delays from diagnosis to treatment and are less likely to receive aggressive treatment.*

-It is not known why prostate cancer is more common in African American men than in others; however, possible reasons include environment and differences in the biology of the disease in African Americans.
+It is not known why prostate cancer is more common in African-American men than in others; however, possible reasons include environment and differences in the biology of the disease in African-Americans.